Jean-Max Albert

 Jean-Max Albert (born 1942) is a French painter, sculptor, writer, and musician.
 He has published theory, books on artists, and a collection of poems, plays and novels inspired by quantum physics.
 He perpetuated experiments initiated by Paul Klee and Edgar Varèse on the transposition of musical structures into formal constructions.
 Albert has also created environmental sculptures using plants to create architecture.

 Early life and education

-Albert was born on July 25, 1942, in Loches, France, only child of Louis Georges Albert and Edith Albert (née Garand).
+Albert was born on July 25, 1942, in Loches, France, as the only child of Louis Georges Albert and Edith Albert (née Garand).
 His father was an officer in the French Navy and an engineer.
 Albert practiced painting and music beginning in childhood, and was also interested in carpentry, as his grandmother lived next to a carpentry workshop; when visiting her on vacation, Albert became interested in observing their work, particularly the technical drawings the carpenters used.
 This was later used as a direct inspiration for his trellis constructions, and his series Dessin du charpentier.

 Albert studied at the Ecole Régionale des Beaux-Arts d'Angers, then at the Ecole Nationale des Beaux-Arts de Paris between 1958 and 1962.
 During that time, Albert was a trumpet player, joining Henri Texier's quintet and participating in the beginnings of the Free Jazz movement in Europe.